 After getting tired of living in an apartment (the floors were so thin we could hear our downstairs neighbor yawning) we moved to the country.
 It was amazing.
 We lived right in the middle of two horse stables and fields of highland cows.
 I can remember waking up at 6:30 every morning to help muck out stalls (I’m the kind of person who takes every chance I can get to be next to horses!), and hunting for potatoes that the potato pickers had missed.

 I was twelve and a half when I started writing Aza.
 I was trying to do Camp NaNoWriMo, but I was failing at it (every year– I can do NaNoWriMo, but for some reason, not Camp NaNoWriMo…).
 I only managed a few thousand words.

 That autumn we moved to England.
 It was one of the hardest moves for me.
 Leaving friends is bad enough, but at least you can tell them where you’re going– I couldn’t explain to the horses or the baby cow I had been taking care of.
 But a month after we moved NaNoWriMo started and I continued writing Aza.

 Eventually, I started playing guitar and then writing my own songs.
 Most songwriters write from experience… My first song was about hating someone so much that “I” was going to fly to Mars to get away from them– I had to make sure everyone knew that it was entirely a work of fiction!

-About five years later and I’m still living in England.
+About six years later and I’m still living in England.
 I think in a garbled version of British and American (I apologize in advance for my “rathers” and weird spelling), and I have no idea what the future will bring!